 Does SUSE Linux Enterprise Server for System z inherit other advantages from the SUSE Linux Enterprise platform?

-Besides the specific System z features, SUSE Linux Enterprise Server for System z also has some unique advantages that come with the SUSE Linux Enterprise platform:
+Besides the specific z Systems features, SUSE Linux Enterprise Server for System z also has some unique advantages that come with the SUSE Linux Enterprise platform:

-- SUSE Linux Enterprise Server for System z is part of the SUSE Linux Enterprise Common Code Base.
+- SUSE Linux Enterprise Server for System z is part of the SUSE Linux Enterprise common code base.
 This means the versions, and thereby the source code, of all core packages of the SUSE Linux Enterprise product family are the same—from the desktop to the mainframe.
 The toolchain, like compilers and libraries (glibc), are the same across the supported hardware architectures.
 The common code base guarantees product consistency and a persistent look and feel, which lets you leverage the skills of your IT staff.
-Additionally, it stands for the highest code quality, better supportability and preemptive code maintenance.
+Additionally, it provides for the highest code quality, better supportability and preemptive code maintenance.

 - The YaST installation and configuration framework is unique because it covers a wide range of management tasks and features in an intuitive graphical interface.
 Developed to provide an extensible and standardized means of systems administration, YaST serves three main purposes: the installation of SUSE Linux Enterprise products on a system, the configuration of the installed system, and the administration of the installed system.

 - AutoYaST provides fully customizable, automatic and remote Linux installation for large numbers of systems that share a similar environment and similar—but not necessarily identical—hardware, and which perform similar tasks.